ziopads/dom-slides/dom.md

 # Objectives

 1. Explain what the DOM is.
-2. Describe the relationship between the DOM and HMTL.
+2. Describe the relationship between the DOM and HTML.
 3. Explain what the document is.
 4. Explore and interact with the DOM using browser dev tools.